alejandrogarciasalas/blog/_posts/2015-11-1-personal-essay.md

 categories: archive
 ---

+*Note: This essay was written as part as one of many essays I wrote for the college application process.*

 At the age of 5 I realized that what most people called "intelligence" was nothing more than curiosity unleashed.
 That is why the two best skills I've ever acquired are learning how to turn on a computer and "how to Google".

 I was in kindergarten when I got my first computer.
 Though initially I had to share it with my older sister, after a few days it practically became mine.
 As I engrossed myself in exploring the educational games my dad had installed on it, staring at a flashy screen became my childhood hobby.